hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

             }
 </script>
 ```
 What this does is create a variable ```x``` that is initialized to the output of whatever the user inputs in our form.
 With this we can easily compare x to different data types and eliminate the ones we don't like.
-For this, and ```if``` statement will work perfectly.
+For this, an ```if``` statement will work perfectly.
 ```html
 <script>
             function validateForm() {